-The biggest feature that came to Mac with macOS Mojave is the dark mode.
+The biggest feature that came to Mac with macOS Mojave is dark mode.
 I along with the other Mac users around the world was waiting for it and Apple finally introduced it with the macOS Mojave update.
 I love the dark mode on macOS Mojave, however, there are some obvious problems with it.
-First, there is no easy way to toggle between the dark mode and light mode.
+First, there is no easy way to toggle between the dark and light modes.
 You go to System Preferences → General and then toggle the mode you want to use.

 Another obvious problem with the dark mode is that once you switch to the dark mode, all your applications will automatically switch to the dark theme.
 The user has no control over the apps what so ever.
 I don’t like this as there are certain applications that I want to always use in light mode even if the dark mode is on.
 The utility I will share with you this week will solve both these problems and more.

 NightOwl: Toggle Dark Mode on macOS with a Click

 NightOwl is a simple Menu Bar utility that allows you to toggle between dark mode and light mode with just one click.
 Once installed, the app will live in your Menu Bar where you can click on its icon to toggle between the dark mode and light mode.
 It will also allow you to create a whitelist of apps you want to use in light mode.
 Once you whitelist an app, it will work in light mode even when the dark mode is on.
 The best part about this app is that it’s free to use.
 That said, I will suggest that you donate to the developer if you like the app.
 It will make sure that the app has a long life.
 With that said, let’s see how the app works.

 NightOwl: How It Works?